The Name

 Christianity came to Persia in a strange way.
 It happened at the Byzantine Gates.

-Caesar Augustus, of [biblegateway passage=”Luke 2″ display=”Bethlehem Nativity fame”], 15th_century_map_of_Turkey_regiondied in 14 AD, when Jesus was a teenager.
+Caesar Augustus, of [biblegateway passage=”Luke 2″ display=”Bethlehem Nativity fame”], died in 14 AD, when Jesus was a teenager.

 Archelaus, besides being the son in law of Herod the Great (of [biblegateway passage=”Matthew 2:13-23″ display=”Nativity infamy”]) was also the Last King of Cappadocia.
 A Roman vassal, he was active in the political game, so when Caesar Augustus died, he renamed his city after the dearly departed.
 It thus became Caesarea in Cappadocia.